- March 20, 2015

 “Each character has a different storyline, so picking a new character to play with will give you a new story and new objectives to complete their path.”

-“The story is just straight up a B horror film wannabe, but while having a few laughs, it doesn’t hold interest, and I expect most that play this won’t be doing so for the story.”
+“The story is just a straight-up B horror film wannabe; while it has a few laughs, it doesn’t hold interest and most players won’t be playing for the story.”